 The measurements that reflect the economic environment prevailing to the service or function the asset is supporting at the reporting date.
-Current value measurement basis include; Existing Use Value, Existing Use Value Social Housing, Depreciated Replacement Cost and Fair Value.
+Current value measurement bases include: Existing Use Value, Existing Use Value Social Housing, Depreciated Replacement Cost and Fair Value.